pradeeprao22/react_graphql/README.md

-# react_graphql
+# React_Graphql_NPM
-This is API build using GraphQL and Express with Dynemic Data Source GraphQL
+This is API build using GraphQL and Express with Dynemic Data Source using JSON server NPM,
-GraphIQL
+GraphQL,
+GraphIQL,
 React.js